-To protect as many employees as possible, Amazon established a policy that allows corporate and white-collar employees to work remotely.
+To protect as many employees as possible, Amazon established a policy that allowed corporate and white-collar employees to work remotely during the pandemic.
 These employees handle everything from logistics and software development, to technical support and customer service – jobs that can easily be done from home.

 With more people than ever shopping from home during the pandemic, sales skyrocketed.
 In the second quarter of 2020 alone, net sales increased by an incredible 40 percent to nearly $89 billion.

 To keep up with the unprecedented demand, Amazon started hiring more remote workers, and recently announced plans to hire an additional 33,000 employees.
-All of these corporate and tech jobs will begin as remote jobs working from home at Amazon.
+All of these corporate and tech jobs began as remote jobs working from home at Amazon.

 To make the good news even better, the average compensation package for these jobs is $150,000.

 It’s no wonder that Amazon tops our list of 30 major U.S. companies hiring remote workers.
 As the King of commerce, Amazon is bursting with opportunities for those pursuing more autonomy over their career, especially if you:

 Because of Amazon’s commitment to hiring remote workers, we have awarded Amazon a spot on our list of the Best 39 Flexible Jobs for Working Mothers.

 If you’re ready to apply for an Amazon work from home job, you’ll find hundreds of Amazon positions listed on MotherWorks.

 If you need more information first, read on!